Bankruptcy Advocates has advice for low-income people who are being sued.

-Assume that you are on limited income – for example $1000.00 per month in social security or disability benefits.
-You pay $350.00 per month rent, your utilities run $200.00 per month, and with food and your other expenses there is no money left over at the end of the month.
-You get notice that you are being sued in small claims court by a credit card company for $2500.00.
+Assume that you are on limited income – for example, $1000.00 per month in social security or disability benefits.
+You pay $350.00 per month rent, your utilities run $200.00 per month, and with food and your other expenses, there is no money left over at the end of the month.
+You get a notice that you are being sued in small claims court by a credit card company for $2500.00.
 Here is our advice for you.

 #1 Never, ever, ever miss a court date.
 Why?
 Because if you start missing court dates the court will eventually grow impatient with you and may issue a bench warrant for your arrest.
 If you are arrested, the amount to bond you out frequently is the amount the creditor is owed.
 In other words, your friends and family will be forced to pay your debt to bond you out.
 So, always, always, always go to court.

 #2 Don’t ever, ever, ever promise to pay any money.
 When you do appear in court the judge frequently will ask you to talk with the creditor’s lawyer in the hallway.
 That lawyer will attempt to persuade you to agree to pay the creditor some sum of money to satisfy the judgment.
 But you don’t have any money to spare.
 Don’t ever promise to pay money that you don’t have.
 If, for example, you promise to pay $50.00 a month and you start missing payments, the creditor can go back to court and may be able to get the judge to hold you in contempt of court.
 If you are in contempt of court, guess what?
 You are in danger of being sent to jail for contempt.
 Don’t be surprised if the judge says that you can purge yourself of the contempt by paying the entire amount due.
 So – never, ever, ever promise to pay any money.